Tachion2018/PASBoilerplate/readme.md

 Let's create a secret for AKS to connect to ACR.
 To get the credentials, got to access key in ACR and get the username and password.

-> kubectl create secret docker-registry acr-auth --docker-server "<registryname>.azurecr.io" --docker-username "<username>" --docker-password "<password>" --docker-email "<email>"
+> kubectl create secret docker-registry acr-auth --docker-server "registryname.azurecr.io" --docker-username "username" --docker-password "password" --docker-email "email"

 Deploy the images to create a containerized service: